Speaking clock: Netherlands

 On 1 October 1930, a system was installed in the Haarlem telephone exchange (automated in 1925) which indicated the time using a series of tones, accessed by the number 15290.

 In 1934, electronic engineer and inventor F.H.
 Leeuwrik built a speaking clock for the municipal telephone service of The Hague using optically recorded speech, looping on a large drum.
 The female voice was provided by the then 24-year-old school teacher Cor Hoogendam, hence the machine was nicknamed Tante Cor (Aunt Cor).

 In 1969, this system was replaced by a magnetic disk machine resembling a record player with three pick-up arms, telling the time at 10 second intervals followed by a beep.
 The text was spoken by actress Willie Brill.
 The service was now called over 130 million times a year.

 In April 1992, the machinery was replaced by a digital device with no moving parts.
 The voice was provided by actress Joke Driessen and the clock's accuracy is maintained by linking it to the German longwave radio transmitter DCF77.
 To comply with international guidelines limiting double-zero to use as an international prefix, the 002 number was changed on 3 December 1990 to 06–8002, and later to 0900–8002.
 The service still receives approximately four million calls a year.

 New Zealand

 The speaking clock in New Zealand is run by the Measurement Standards Laboratory of New Zealand.
 The service is accessed by dialling 0800 MSLTIME (0800 675846).
 MSL has been running the service since 1989.

 Poland

 The speaking clock in Poland is known as Zegarynka which means the clock girl.
 The service became first available in 1936, using a device invented and patented in Poland.
 It was speaking with the recorded voice of actress Lidia Wysocka.
 The first cities to be equipped with this device were Katowice, Warsaw (dialing number 05), Gdynia, Toruń and Kraków (July 1936).
+Current service is accessed by dialling number 19226.